Laila. The suffering the girl goes through drives her insane and eventually turns her into an Empty Shell.

-In Gensokyo 20XX: Rise of Earth, towards the end and, after she escaped to the Outside World, while she waiting for her maternal figure, Yukari Yakumo, Reimu's health started to decline and she was soon hospitalized, caused by the stress, misery, and grief of all that is and has happened to her.
+Towards the end of the first story in Gensokyo 20XX, and, after she escaped to the Outside World, while she waiting for her maternal figure, Yukari Yakumo, Reimu's health started to decline and she was soon hospitalized, caused by the stress, misery, and grief of all that is and has happened to her.
 To further drive the point home, she was starting to lose hope of ever seeing her maternal figure again and her declining health may not have permitted her to live.

 In 20XXI, we have Eirin, which ends in suicide, Yukari, when she goes insane, and then Yuuka who just decided to leave Chen alone so she could walk off and die.

 In 20XXII, we have Nitori, who attempts suicide

 In 20XXIV, we have Ran, after she was nearly raped, leading for her to attempt suicide multiple times.